How to Control Ivy

 How to kill Ivy: Foliar Application

-• Best results will come from a spray applied to young, soft leaf growth in the spring, usually May at the earliest.
+• Best results for English Ivy control will come from a spray applied to young, soft leaf growth in the spring, usually May at the earliest.
 Over-wintered leaves have tough, thickened wax layers as they are hardened in the cold weather, which are more difficult to penetrate

 • If treating in late summer/ autumn cut back old growth as far as possible and wait for new leaves to emerge.

 • Apply the highest rate of Roundup Pro Active recommended - i.e. 10 L/ha in 100-200 L water with a droplet size on the finer side of medium.
 In a knapsack this rate is 50 ml per litre of water sprayed to just before run-off

 • Add Biosyl or Validate as excellent adjuvants to stick to the ivy, improve the spray mixture and help the penetration of the waxy leaf surface

 • A weedwiper with 1 part Roundup ProActive to 2 parts water could also be used where decorative plants are growing intimately with the ivy